camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 it.
 A later migration of OTA routes to the native server can unite both on port 80 without changing the browser protocol path or frame layout.

-The live WebSocket, sensor read model, browser time anchor, and remote-display endpoints are unauthenticated for use on a trusted local network.
-The Wi-Fi settings endpoints follow the same local-management model and the Wi-Fi read model includes the saved AP password so it can reproduce the on-device editor.
+The live WebSocket, sensor read model, browser time anchor, remote-display, settings, diagnostics, and signed-OTA endpoints are unauthenticated for use on a trusted local network.
+The Wi-Fi read model includes the saved AP password so it can reproduce the on-device editor.
+OTA authenticity comes from the embedded public signing key; local clients cannot select an arbitrary URL or install unsigned/equal/older firmware.
-OTA and its
-maintenance diagnostics retain their bearer-token policy.
 Do not expose the meter beyond the trusted LAN without adding authentication to these browser-facing endpoints.

 The Wi-Fi settings page uses the same `network_manager` command and persistence methods as the LVGL Wi-Fi screen.
 Station scans and connections are asynchronous;